manavgup/rag_modulo/README.md

 - EMBEDDING_MODEL: Specify the embedding model to use
 - DATA_DIR: Directory containing the data to be ingested

-Refer to the .env.example file for a complete list of configuration options.
+Refer to the env.example file for a complete list of configuration options.

 ## Testing
 Run the test suite using: